qupath/qubalab/README.md

 QuBaLab isn't QuPath - they're just good friends.

-* QuPath is a user-friendly Java application for bioimage analysis, which has some especially nice features for handling whole slide and highly-multiplexed images.
+* **QuPath** is a user-friendly Java application for bioimage analysis, which has some especially nice features for handling whole slide and highly-multiplexed images.
 But lots of bioimage analysis researcher is done in Python, and is hard to integrate with QuPath.
-* QuBaLab's main aim is to help with this, by providing tools to help exchange data between QuPath and Python *without any direct dependency on QuPath and Java*.
+* **QuBaLab**'s main aim is to help with this, by providing tools to help exchange data between QuPath and Python *without any direct dependency on QuPath and Java*.
 It therefore doesn't require QuPath to be installed, and can be used entirely from Python.